Part 1: New Aesthetic Trends Turn Surgery Decline Into Newly Found Revenue Gold

 In the case of nanofat, this is not a staff-administered treatment and can only be done by a licensed medical provider.
 However, your staff can attest that the procedure provides beautiful alternatives to most fillers, and hopefully, they will have had the procedure themselves to give a truthful testimony.

-When Your Staff Doesn’t Buy-in
+When Your Staff Doesn’t Buy-In

 I have found universally, from coast to coast, that your staff is genuinely more concerned about patient safety and if a procedure is worth the price to the patient than they are about practice profitability.
 When your staff doubts any procedure, you can forget about them internally marketing whatever it is because it is almost impossible to help sell new services to patients you do not believe in yourself.